 Inflow into Mettur Dam increased

-The inflow into Mettur dam increased to 2,141 cusecs on Saturday.
-The water level in the dam stood at 98.91 feet against its full capacity of 120 feet, and the storage was 63,436 Mcft.
-The inflow into the dam increased to 2,141 cusecs from Friday's inflow of 2,107 cusecs.
-The water discharged into the Cauvery river is maintained at 12,000 cusecs.
-Water Resources Department (WRD) officials said due to heavy rain in Karnataka, 7,207 cusecs of water were released from KRS dam and Kabini dam.
-The water is expected to reach Mettur in one or two days. .
+Inflow into Mettur dam increased to 3,149 cusecs on Sunday.
+Water level in the dam stood at 98.29 feet against its full capacity of 120 feet, and the storage was 62,647 tmcft.
+The inflow on Saturday was 2,141 cusecs.
+Water discharged into Cauvery river was maintained at 12,000 cusecs.
+Officials of the Water Resources Department said on Saturday that 23,500 cusecs was released from the dams in Karnataka.
+The released water would reach Mettur dam by July 13.

 - Comments will be moderated by The Hindu editorial team.